-1. Press and hold in both the display, then release both $\bullet \uparrow$ and \checkmark keys on the front of the meter until the word " tunE " appears in the keys.
-2. This function turns the rai until the word " SPrn " appears in the display. mping feature ON and OFF.
-First hold in the '' key, then while holding in the ' until OFF appears in the display, then let go of all the keys.
-3. To exit programming mod and release both keys. de, press and hold in both the \uparrow and \checkmark keys until the pressure appears in the display,
+1. Press and hold in both the \uparrow and \checkmark keys on the front of the meter until the word "tunE" appears in the display, then release both keys.
+2. Press the \bigstar key (9 times) until the word " SPrn " appears in the display.
+This function turns the ramping feature ON and OFF.
+First hold in the '' key, then while holding in the ' key press the $igtharpoint$ or $igstarrow$ key until OFF appears in the display, then let go of all the keys.
+3. To exit programming mode, press and hold in both the \uparrow and \checkmark keys until the pressure appears in the display, and release both keys.